Fishing Resolutions for Anglers

 This one is for sure on my list every year.
 I spend all week getting ready to head offshore and then the forecast changes.
 I know, I probably should stay at the dock.
 I’m not talking about an unsafe forecast; I am just referring to one that is uncomfortable.

-I fish primarily from a 26’ center console boat, and the worst is the dreaded prediction of two to four foot seas.
-Two is nice.
-Four is miserable.
-There you have it.
-The classic sucker bet.
-It doesn’t look that bad at Perdido Pass, and I convince myself it will lay down at some point during the day.
+I convince myself it will lay down at some point during the day.
 It doesn’t – ever.
 Instead, I take a beating, have no fun, and tell myself I’ll never do it again.
 This is the year I stick to it.
 That in itself is probably an even bigger sucker bet.
+Thankfully, there are plenty of rainy-day fishing spots around the area for those of us who won't let rain stop us from casting off.

 It doesn’t matter if it is from the end of the dock or pier, along the side of the road, on a charter, or on your own boat.
 If you are reading this, you can most likely remember the person who took you fishing for the first time.
 For me, it was my dad in a pond in Illinois, and that one trip created a passion that has helped shape my life.
 Be that person for someone and make that a recurring resolution.